-CAREER CENTER

-818.833.3403 | www.lamission.edu/careercenter Location: Campus Center, Lower Level Room 1532
+CAREER CENTER 818.833.3403 | www.lamission.edu/careercenter email: careercenter@lamission.edu Location: Campus Center, Lower Level Room 1532

 Do you need help choosing a major?
-Do you need more information about careers?
-Make an appointment and get assistance on choosing a major and career path at the Career Center where you will take a FREE career assessment based on your personality.
-Your results will give you a list of careers and occupations that match your personality.
-Our goal is to help you "Discover Your Major" and choose a satisfying career.
-You can also use our online resources on our website to explore various career website resources.
-Job and internship listings are posted online at the LAMC Career Center website and in the Career Center to include part-time and full-time job opportunities.
-"Be Job Ready" workshops are available in: Resume Writing, Interview Skills, and Networking & LinkedIn.
-Please call to schedule an appointment or stop by the Career Center.
+Do you need more infor¬mation about careers?
+Make an appointment at the Career Center where you will take a FREE career assessment.
+Your results will give you a list of careers that match your personality.
+Our goal is to help you "Discover Your Major" and choose a career you are passionate about.
+Use our online web resources for career and major information.
+Register on our online Job Board for job and internship opportunities posted by local employers just for you!
+Attend "Be Job Ready" workshops in: Resume Writing, Interview Skills, and Networking & LinkedIn and earn a certificate.
+Please email or call to schedule an appointment or stop by the Career Center.